 - 2 Tablespoons olive oil

-- Marinate the chicken in advance: Place chicken breasts into a large ziplock bag or shallow tupperware.
-Pour 1 cup of dressing on top and make sure it covers every inch of chicken.
-Seal up and refrigerate for 2 – 24 hours.
-I always aim for at least 8 hours for the best flavor.
+- Marinate the chicken in advance: Place chicken breasts into a large zipper food storage bag or shallow dish/container.
+Mix 1 cup (240ml) of dressing and Italian seasoning, if using, together and pour on top of chicken.
+Turn chicken to coat.
+Seal the bag/cover the dish and refrigerate for 2—24 hours.

-- Make the bruschetta topping in advance: Combine the chopped tomatoes, basil leaves, minced garlic, and 2 Tablespoons remaining Italian dressing.
+- Make the bruschetta topping in advance: Combine the chopped tomatoes, chopped basil leaves, minced garlic, and the remaining 2 Tablespoons of Italian dressing.
 Add salt and freshly ground pepper to taste.
-Cover tightly and refrigerate for 2 – 24 hours.
+You should end up with about 2 and 1/2 cups (475g) of the bruschetta mixture.
+Cover tightly and refrigerate for 2—24 hours.

-- In a large skillet, heat 1 Tablespoon of olive oil over medium heat.
-Add the marinated chicken and cook for 15 minutes, turning once.
-You want the chicken nice and browned on the outside while fully cooked inside.
-Remove the chicken from the skillet; do not clean out skillet.
+- Cook the chicken: In a large skillet, heat 1 Tablespoon of olive oil over medium heat.
+Add the marinated chicken (discard marinade), cover, and cook for 10–15 minutes, turning a few times.
+You want the chicken nice and golden-brown on the outside while fully cooked inside.
+(Chicken is considered done when an instant read thermometer reads the center of the thickest part as at least 165°F (74°C).)
+Remove the chicken to a cutting board; do not clean out skillet.
+Slice the chicken.

-- Add 1 Tablespoon of olive oil to the skillet, followed by the zucchini noodles and 3/4 cup of the bruschetta topping.
-Cook for 5-6 minutes, stirring occasionally.
-The noodles will cook down, absorbing all the flavor.
-Remove from heat and place chicken on top of the noodles– or, if using a serving dish, place noodles on first and top with chicken.
+- Cook the zucchini noodles: Add 1 Tablespoon of olive oil to the skillet, followed by the zucchini noodles (see Notes if using frozen zucchini noodles) and about 1 cup of the bruschetta topping.
+Cook for 5 minutes, stirring occasionally.
+The noodles will cook down, absorbing the flavors.
+Remove from heat and carefully drain off most of the liquid.